metachris/RPIO/documentation/source/index.rst

 Examples
 --------

-Here are a few examples of how to use RPIO.
-You can find more examples inside the documentation as well as in the ``/examples/`` directory.
+You can find lots of examples inside the documentation, as well as in the `/examples/ source directory <https://github.com/metachris/RPIO/tree/master/examples>`_.

 Feedback